-Grow bags [Growing bags] take less than 30 minutes to plant up and have enough space for three vegetable plants.
-They were introduced for use in the greenhouse, but can be used anywhere – and now planters can be bought to make them attractive enough for a spot on the patio.
-They are also useful where plants could become infected by soil-borne diseases.
+Grow bags [Growing bags] take less than 20 minutes to plant up and have enough space for three large vegetable plants.
+They are often used in the greenhouse, but can be used anywhere – and now larger grow bags called ‘planters’ are available they are attractive enough for a spot on the patio!
+Grow bags are very useful where plants, such as tomatoes, could become infected by soil-borne diseases.

-Well known as a good way to grow tomatoes, grow-bags are also ideal for sweet peppers, chilli peppers, aubergines, cucumbers, and courgettes as well as salads - in fact any plants that don't have deep roots.
-In a greenhouse plant two to three in each bag in May, or June for planting outside, and you will be harvesting plump vegetables from July to September, or a succession of fresh salad leaves in a matter of days.
+Well known as a good way to grow tomatoes, grow-bags are also ideal for sweet peppers, chilli peppers, aubergines, cucumbers, and courgettes as well as salads – in fact any plants that don’t have deep roots.
+In a cold greenhouse plant two to three in each bag in May.
+If you have heat then you can get planting your grow bags earlier.
+For planting outside early June is best.
+You will be harvesting fresh and tasty vegetables from July to September, or a succession of fresh salad leaves in a matter of days.

 Planters are giant grow bags which makes life easier for you to grow great crops!

 Because of their larger volume, they are easier to manage and less inclined to dry out.
-The larger volume also gives more room for roots and leads to less stressed plants that not only yield better but also are much less prone to pest and disease attack.
+They have a moisture retaining additive.
+This larger volume grow bag also gives more room for roots and leads to less stressed plants that not only yield better but also are much less prone to pest and disease attack.
+They have enough fertiliser for the first 6 weeks and then you should regularly add liquid feed.

 How to plant grow bags